Yoonit-Labs/nativescript-yoonit-websocket/README.md

 ## To contribute and make it better

-Clone the repo, change what you want and send PR Contributions are always welcome!
+Clone the repo, change what you want and send PR.

+Contributions are always welcome!

 ---